SoftwareDevEngResearch/course-projects/proposals/Reynolds-project-proposal.md

 #### Package Dependence

-I plan to use Numpy extensively.
+I plan to use Numpy and Matplotlib extensively.

 #### References